mjoe67886/ai-agents-create-blender-scripts/README.md

 Repo has an error please wait or be prepared to download again and a half hour

-## 🚀 Repository Naming Update 🚀
+## 🚀 Repository Naming Issue🚀
-I apologize for the mismatch between the repository name and the SEO-optimized add-on name.
-We will research naming options tomorrow!
+**For tonight: You must install the add-on manually and rename the module folder to  'blender_ai_thats_error_proof' before using.
+We will fix having to do this early tomorrow.**

 ---